-Pole saws, or pruner chainsaws, feature the bar and chain of a typical chainsaw mounted on the end of a fixed or telescoping pole.
-The length of the pole can be 10-feet or more.
+Pole saws, also known as pruner chainsaws, feature the bar and chain of a typical chainsaw mounted on the end of a fixed or telescoping pole.
+The length of the pole can be 10 feet or more.
 Pole saw bar lengths range from 4 inches to 12 inches, depending on the model.
 Most pole saw bars are 8 or 10 inches long.

 Chainsaw Safety Considerations

-Kickback is the primary danger facing chainsaw operators.
-This happens when the nose of the cutting bar connects with something solid, such as a knot or nail, causing the bar to jump back toward the operator.
-Take necessary precautions to avoid injury.
-Always wear protective eye, hand and foot gear.
-Operate with secure footing using both hands and stand behind the engine, keeping the blade away from you and others.
+- Kickback is the primary danger facing chainsaw operators.
+Kickback happens when the nose of the cutting bar connects with something solid, such as a knot or nail.
+This can cause the bar to jump back toward the operator.

 - Only operate a chainsaw when you are fully alert and awake.